Executioner1939/magic-admin-kotlin/README.md

 ```

 # Quick Start
-Before you start, you will need an API secret key and a Magic Client ID.
-You can get these from the Magic Dashboard.
-Once you have them, you can instantiate a MagicAdminClient object.
+Before you start, you will need an API secret key.
+You can get this from the Magic Dashboard.
+Once you have it, you can instantiate a MagicAdminClient object.

 Retrieve User Info by DID Token
 Sample code to retrieve user info by a DID Token: